huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

  1. Support for 0-RTT data during session resumption.

- 2. Support for advanced error recovery procedures as specified in "QUIC Loss Detection and Congestion Control" {{?RFC9002}}.
+ 2. Support for advanced packet loss recovery procedures as specified in "QUIC Loss Detection and Congestion Control" {{?RFC9002}}.

  3. Mitigation of head-of-line blocking by allowing parallel